Erikson’s Psychosocial Stages of development – Identity vs. Identity confusion

 eriksons-psychosocial-stages-of-development-identity-vs-identity-confusion

-In Erikson’s Psychosocial Stages of development theory, the fifth stage of ego is identity versus identity confusion.
+In Erikson’s Psychosocial Stages of development theory, the fifth stage of ego is Identity vs. Identity Confusion.
 This period occurs between the ages of 12 and 18 throughout adolescence.
 Adolescents embrace their freedom and build a perspective of self at this time.

 Identity success indicates that the individual assesses his or her own strengths and limitations and decides how to cope with them.
 The search for identity entails the formation of a meaningful self-concept in which the past, present, and future are merged to form a coherent whole.
 Personal effort must be put in to develop one’s identity throughout time.
 A person can face many psychological conflicts in this stage (Erikson, 1950).

-• The different love engagements that a teenager experiences may help form an identity.
-The mutually shared personal feedback in a love relationship assists the individual in establishing and rewriting his or her own self-definition and helps him or her to clarify and reflect on a personal definition of the ego.
+The different love engagements that a teenager experiences may help form an identity.
+The mutually shared personal feedback in a love relationship assists the individual in establishing and rewriting his or her own self-definition.
+It helps them clarify and reflect on a personal definition of the ego.

-• In a society like ours, where numerous ideas fight for adherents and new ideologies regularly develop, forming a personal ideology based on integrity and conviction is becoming increasingly difficult (Rosenthal, Gurney & Moore, 1981).
+In a society like ours, where numerous ideas fight for adherents and new ideologies regularly develop, forming a personal ideology based on integrity and conviction is becoming increasingly difficult.

-Check the following reference sources to learn more about Erikson’s Psychosocial Stages of development
+Check the following reference sources to learn more about Identity vs. Identity Confusion.

 Waterman, A. S. (1999).
 Issues of identity formation revisited: the United States and The Netherlands.
 Developmental Review, 19(4), 462-479.